discourse/discourse/docs/INSTALL-cloud.md

 - The default of **1 GB** RAM works fine for small Discourse communities.
 We do recommend 2 GB RAM for medium communities.

 - The default of **Ubuntu 14.04 LTS x64** works fine.
 Always select the latest 64-bit [LTS distribution][lts].

+- Select a region that is geographically close to your users.
+New York is the default and a good choice for most US and European audiences.

 Create your new Droplet.
 You will receive a mail from Digital Ocean with the root password to your Droplet.
 (However, if you know [how to use SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), you may not need a password to log in.)